xtexx/central/docs/developer/infrastructure.md

 - `runner-forgejo-helm` on hetzner03

-  Dedicated to https://codeberg.org/forgejo-contrib/forgejo-helm and running from an ephemral disk
+  Dedicated to https://codeberg.org/forgejo-contrib/forgejo-helm and running from an ephemeral disk

 ## Uberspace